telerik/xaml-docs/controls/radpdfviewer/showing-a-file.md

-This topic discusses different ways of loading a document in __RadPdfViewer__ and their customization options.
+This help article discusses different ways of loading a document in __RadPdfViewer__ and their customization options.

 * [Showing a PDF file](#showing-a-pdf-file)